 Thus, Waste Management has an edge over Republic Services in terms of quarterly and yearly projected earnings growth.

 The direction of estimate revisions serves as an important pointer when it comes to the price of a stock.

 Over the past 90 days, the Zacks Consensus Estimate for Waste Management’s current-quarter earnings has improved 3.5% while the same for Republic Services has remained flat.

 For 2021, Waste Management’s earnings estimates have improved 3.7% compared with an increase of 2.7% for Republic Services.
 For 2022, Waste Management’s earnings estimates have surged 4.7% compared with an increase of 3.2% for Republic Services.

 Based on quarterly and yearly earnings estimate revisions in the past 60 days, Waste Management is better placed than Republic Services.

 EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation and amortization) ratio is the commonly used metric for valuing waste removal services stocks because of their high debt levels.

-We observe that Waste Management and Republic Services have EV/EBITDA ratios of 15.8 and 13.9, respectively, compared with the industry’s figure of 12.9.
-Although both companies compare unfavorably with the industry, Republic Services has an edge with a lower EV/EBITDA ratio.
+We observe that Waste Management and Republic Services have EV/EBITDA ratios of 16 and 14.3, respectively, compared with the industry’s figure of 13.
+Although both companies compare unfavorably with the industry, Republic Services has an edge over Waste Management with a lower EV/EBITDA ratio.

-A faster share price rally over the past year has led to a richer valuation for Waste Management compared with Republic Services.
+A faster share price rally over the past year has led to a rich valuation for Waste Management compared with Republic Services.